Flowerz-IL/FlowerzAPI/README.md

 * nextShippingDate: *Date* -- The next date for the order delivery.
 * orderCategory: *String* --The order's type of category.
 * totalSum: *Number* -- The order's price amount.
-* updateAt: *Date* -- The last date the order has been updated .
-* createdAt: *Date* -- The date the order has been created.

 ### Flower bouquet